Achievable logoAchievable logo

 (spoiler)

-Rewrite f(x) so to make it clear what the exponents are:
+Rewrite f(x) so the exponents are explicit:

 f(x)=4x2−x1/2

-Using the reverse power rule,
+Use the reverse power rule:

 F(x)=2+14x2+1−(1/2)+1x(1/2)+1+C